Lang, Saskatchewan: History

 Lang was named after George Macdonald Lang (1860 to 1930), a civil engineer and architect, who was employed by the Canadian Pacific Railway between 1893 and 1906.
 Lang incorporated as a village on July 27, 1906.

+The village is known for the Lang Community Skating Rink, a small facility mainly used for hockey which requires players to enter the ice (which is naturally made and manually maintained) from their dressing rooms utilizing a drawbridge-like set of stairs which require weight upon them to come down directly onto the ice surface, and then are raised back up with a counterweight when not in use.
+The ice surface is naturally created and manually maintained through the winter.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lang had a population of 176 living in 84 of its 98 total private dwellings, a change of from its 2016 population of 189.
 With a land area of 0.65 km2, it had a population density of in 2021.